Emulation of Astrocyte Induced Neural Phase Synchrony in Spin-Orbit Torque Oscillator Neurons: Neuroscience Background

 \section{Neuroscience Background}

 The human brain houses multiple-independent local neuronal groups which perform dedicated computations in relevance to their assigned tasks.
 Besides this general uncorrelated activity of neurons, multiple neural spiking data recordings reveal that the independent signals from these neural assemblies frequently coalesce in time to generate a synchronous output \cite{Nature_2011, sync_firing1}.
 Multiple reports on the cause of such patterns now provide compelling evidence that astrocytes are the agents of this phenomenon \cite{A.P_citation1, A.P_citation2}.
 Astrocytes modulate the concentration of neurotransmitters like glutamate inside the synaptic clefts in response to its internal Calcium ($Ca^{2+}$) oscillations \cite{astro_Ca_NT_intrxn_1,astro_Ca_NT_intrxn_2}.
 A single astrocyte spans tens of thousands of synapses, where units called microdomains (concentrated $Ca^{2+}$ stores within the astrocyte) monitor the activity for a group of neurons and perform subsequent chemical actions \cite{Astrocyte_microdomains,astrocyte_microdomains2}.
 The astrocyte-derived glutamate binds to extrasynaptic NMDAR (N-methyl-D-aspartate) receptor channels, and induce Slow-inward Currents (SIC) in the post-synaptic membrane.
-SICs are attributed to triggering a simultaneous response in different synapses with high timing precision, and its large amplitude and slow-decay rate provide an increased timescale for the correlated activity \cite{ A.P_citation1, A.P_citation2}.
+SICs are attributed to triggering a simultaneous response in different synapses with high timing precision, and its large amplitude and slow-decay rate provide an increased timescale for the correlated activity \cite{A.P_citation1, A.P_citation2}.
 The astrocytic units influencing synapses, can act both independently or in coordination enabling long-distance indirect signalling among independent neuronal groups.
 Furthermore, an increased intensity of synaptic activity can trigger multiple astrocytes to share their information through their gap-junctions and elicit coherent behaviours among different uncorrelated neuronal networks.
 We in this paper do not discriminate among the two signalling processes.
 Thus the two astrocytes shown in Fig. 1(a) for different sub-networks can also imply microdomains within a single astrocyte.
 These units control the synchronization signal to networks A and B. Fig. 1(a) captures the biological perspective of such a system which controls the neural synchronization among neurons present in these different sub-networks.
 Sub-networks A and B each consist of three different neurons, which in-turn generate oscillatory outputs.
-The temporal profiles, shown in Fig. 1(b), depict the neuron outputs before and after synchronization is initiated by Astrocyte 1 in the network A.
+The temporal profiles, shown in Fig. 1(b), depict the neuron outputs before and after synchronization is initiated by Astrocyte 1 in the network A. Interested readers are referred to Ref. \cite{A.P_citation2} for details on the astrocyte computational models.
+It is worth mentioning here that unlike CMOS implementations that are able to implement computational models with a high degree of detail, emerging device based implementations usually focus on mimicking key aspects of the neurosynaptic functionality necessary from computing perspective since the exact behavior is governed by the intrinsic device physics.
+In this work, we primarily consider emulating the neural phase synchrony effect of astrocytes and evaluate it in the context of a temporal information binding application.